A Bahraini citizen thanks the President for taking care of her daughter, who has a brain tumor

-A Bahraini citizen thanked His Highness Sheikh Mohammed bin Zayed Al Nahyan, President and President of the State, and His Highness Sheikh Hamdan bin Mohammed bin Rashid, Crown Prince of Dubai and Chairman of the Executive Council, for caring for her daughter, who suffers from a brain tumor since she was two years old, and sending her for treatment at their expense outside The state, a Bahraini citizen thanked His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, for taking care of her daughter, who suffers from a brain tumor since she was two years old, and sending her for treatment at his expense outside the country.
+A Bahraini citizen thanked His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, for taking care of her daughter, who has been suffering from a brain tumor since she was two years old, and sending her for treatment outside the country.

-She also thanked His Highness Sheikh Hamdan bin Mohammed bin Rashid, Crown Prince of Dubai and Chairman of the Executive Council, for his interest in the case of her daughter, stressing that the sheikhs of the Emirates are a role model in humanitarian work, and that the UAE is a land of goodness and giving for all.
+She also expressed her thanks to His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of the Executive Council, for his interest and follow-up to her daughter’s condition, stressing that the UAE sheikhs are a role model in humanitarian work, and that the UAE is a land of goodness and giving to all.

-Bahraini citizen Latifa Issa told Emirates Today that her daughter’s story began when she was two years old, when doctors diagnosed her with a brain tumor, and at a time when the world was suffering from the consequences of the Corona pandemic, her daughter Maryam received generous care from His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, after which she traveled with her daughter to South Korea, so that the doctors provided her with all aspects of health care available, but they decided at the time that it was not possible to perform surgery on her at this age.
+Bahraini citizen Latifa Issa explained to Emirates Today that her daughter’s story began when she was two years old, when doctors diagnosed her with a brain tumor, and at a time when the world was suffering from the consequences of the Corona pandemic, her daughter Maryam received generous care from His Highness Sheikh Mohammed.
+Bin Zayed Al Nahyan, President of the State, after which she traveled with her daughter to South Korea, so that the doctors provided her with all available health care, but they decided at the time that it was not possible to perform surgery on her at this age.

-And she continued: «After my child Maryam obtained the necessary medical care from Korean doctors, and two years had passed since this experience, she became 4 years old, to receive, in her second round, the generous care of His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, President of Executive Council, to travel again to London, to undergo an operation conducted by laser doctors, which had a significant impact on the improvement of her health condition.
+And she continued: «After my child, Maryam, obtained the necessary medical care from Korean doctors, and two years after this experience, she became four years old, to receive, in her second round, the generous care of His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of the Council.
+Executive, to travel again to London, to undergo a procedure performed by laser doctors, which had a significant impact on improving her health condition.

 She stated that she decided to name her son “Fazza” after and thanked His Highness, the Crown Prince of Dubai, for his care of her daughter during her treatment journey, stressing that the care that her daughter received wrote for her a new life thanks to the care of the sheikhs of goodness and giving.